-The criterion-related validity study required Career Fitter to establish an empirical relationship between assessment results and criterion based on job performance.
+The criterion-related validity study required the assessment to establish an empirical relationship between assessment results and criterion based on job performance.
 This relationship is expressed as a correlation (between test scores and criterion performance).
 This aspect of the study demonstrated a direct relationship between test selection and job performance.

 Within each grouping of variables, major statistics (e.g., validity coefficients) were aggregated by computing a weighted average and standard deviation across study results.
 Results are weighted by study sample size.

-The weighted average indicates the best estimate of the Career Fitter population value for the statistic (e.g., the relationship between test results and job performance).
+The weighted average indicates the best estimate of the assessed population value for the statistic (e.g., the relationship between test results and job performance).